Friends of Chitambo Team

 Richard Vallis

-Richard is Jo's partner and a long-standing Trustee of Friends of Chitambo.
+Richard is Honorary President of Friends of Chitambo.
 His main role is to help, support, and offer valuable advice gleaned through his own extensive charitable experience in the field of disability sport and theatre.
 Following his own transition to ‘disability’ (he is a high-level amputee), he retrained as an Archery Coach and currently leads the field in Scottish disability archery.
-He has set up a number of highly successful archery clubs for people with disabilities and is also Honorary President of Lung Ha Theatre company, which he initiated in 1984: http://lungha.com/ Richard brings all this valuable voluntary experience to bear on his role as a Trustee of Friends of Chitambo.
+He has set up a number of highly successful archery clubs for people with disabilities and is also Honorary President of Lung Ha Theatre company, which he initiated in 1984: http://lungha.com/ Richard brings all this valuable voluntary experience to bear on his role as Honorary President and Trustee of Friends of Chitambo.